Kornstad

 Kornstad is a village in Averøy Municipality in Møre og Romsdal county, Norway.
 The village is located on the west side of the island of Averøya, along the Kornstadfjorden.
-Kornstad Church is located in this village.
-The village of Visnes (in Eide Municipality) lies directly across the fjord from Kornstad.
+The village of Visnes (in Hustadvika Municipality) lies directly across the fjord from Kornstad.

+History

-The village of Kornstad was the administrative centre of the old Kornstad Municipality from 1897 until 1964 when the municipality was dissolved.
+The village of Kornstad was the administrative centre of the old Kornstad Municipality which existed from 1897 until 1964 when the municipality was dissolved.

+The historic Kornstad Church is located in this village.